 #12: Nothing other people say and do is because of you.
 It is a projection of their own reality, their own dreams.
 When you are immune from the actions and opinions of others, you won’t be the victim of needless suffering.
 Today, on my 26th birthday, I pledge to stop worrying about the actions of others, looking only to myself to set an example.

 #13: Find a way to escape.
 In this week’s column, Our Southern Girl in South America, Chelsea Cook writes about how she escaped her urban surrounding of Santiago, Chile, for a country retreat.
 While y’all can’t escape to South America like Chelsea, it’s important to remember to take a break from reality even if it’s just for a hot minute.

 #14: Speak with integrity.
 Let every word you state be in the direction of truth and love.

 #15: Live your dreams.
-We have tough realities to face: commitments to our families, lifestyles, car payments, mortgages, bills, we can’t run away from them.
+We have tough realities to face: commitments to our families, lifestyles, car payments, mortgages which hopefully have low rates, bills, we can’t run away from them.
 But we can transcend everyday hardships when we dream.
 Our dreams, our passions, are all we can really live for…and when you dream, DREAM BIG!